Wandalen/wTools/module/experimental/meta_tools/docs/api/001_macros.md

 ### Abstract

 `meta_tools` exposes no types or functions — only macros.
-The public API is controlled by five feature flags, all on by default: `enabled` propagates activation to sub-crate deps (and activates their optional dependencies via the `crate/enabled` feature syntax), while the four capability flags (`meta_for_each`, `meta_impls_index`, `mod_interface`, `meta_idents_concat`) gate the actual macro re-exports.
+The public API is controlled by five feature flags, all opt-in (`default = []`): activate the full set via the `full` feature, or enable individual capabilities as needed. `enabled` propagates activation to sub-crate deps (and activates their optional dependencies via the `crate/enabled` feature syntax), while the four capability flags (`meta_for_each`, `meta_impls_index`, `mod_interface`, `meta_idents_concat`) gate the actual macro re-exports.
 Disabling a capability flag removes its crate from the dependency tree entirely.

 All macros are accessible via `use meta_tools::*`.
 The `meta_tools::dependency` sub-module provides explicit per-dependency namespace access for disambiguation when glob imports conflict.